 ledgerable_type can be one of

 paper_item.
-You can link an object to a ledger transaction if it has the same dollar amount on it as the ledger transaction, it is within the same environment as the ledger transaction, and it is not already tied to a different ledger transaction.
+You can link an object to a ledger transaction if it is within the same environment as the ledger transaction and it is not already tied to a different ledger transaction.

 After a payment object is created, you can create a new ledger transaction linked to that object by specifying